 After walking in circles for several hours with nothing at all happening, I had had enough.
 "Goedus," I shouted.
 "Where are you?
 I dare you to show yourself."
 Rennis looked at me and shook his head.
 "Well?
 Where is he?"
 I asked and chuckled.
 "Where are you Goedus?"
 I cried out and then listened intently.

 I looked at Rennis and smiled.
 "So where is he?"
-I said with a shrug of the shoulders.
+I said again in a sarcastic tone.

 Rennis didn't answer.
 He just stared at me.
 Pathetic, I thought.